Rom1-J/tuxbot-bot/README.rst

 ~~~~~~

 Sentry is an error logging aggregator service.
 You can sign up for a free account at `<https://sentry.io/signup/>`_ or download and host it yourself.
-The system is set up with reasonable defaults, including 404 logging and integration with the WSGI application.

 You must set the DSN url in production.